 “To see if our cars will start,” Rob answered.

-“Why wouldn’t they start?” the man asked, his eyebrows tugging together in obvious confusion.
+“Why wouldn’t they start?” the man asked in obvious confusion.

 “We think there’s been an EMP,” Rob answered.

 Everyone who had been standing around in the hallway was listening to the exchange.

 Rob shook his head, then moved toward the door that led to the parking lot.
 Melissa and everyone else followed.
 Those who had their car keys went to their cars.
 Melissa watched as they climbed in.